Why are WTI Prices so high?

 What are the short-term drivers of WTI prices?

-Over the 1 Month horizon the outlook is moderately bearish due to drivers such as: - Crude exports from Nigeria - LPG exports from United States - Long term price trends - EWMA-based technical analysis Br(None) The top contrary drivers for the 1 Month horizon are: - The shape of the futures curve
+Over the 1 Month horizon the outlook is moderately bearish due to drivers such as: - Crude exports from Nigeria - LPG exports from United States Br(None) The top contrary drivers for the 1 Month horizon are: - Seasonality trends for the prediction month of year - EWMA-based technical analysis - The shape of the futures curve

 What are the long-term drivers of WTI prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - The shape of the futures curve (adjusted for the risk free rate and price volatility) - Short term price trends Br(None) The top contrary drivers for the 1 Year horizon are: - The shape of the futures curve - Euroil Crude Stocks
+Over the 1 Year horizon the outlook is bullish due to drivers such as: - Petroleum Products imports to Spain Br(None) The top contrary drivers for the 1 Year horizon are: - EWMA-based technical analysis - Euroil Crude Stocks - Eurozone Equities - Movements in the Russian Ruble

 Will the price of WTI go up?